 While we love to know that our favorite dogs can have lives of leisure if they wish, there are some dogs that are bred to work.
 These are the working dog breeds, all of which were bred for specific tasks.
-Owners of mixed breeds can have a DNA test performed to see if their dogs have a bit of industrialness in their heritage.
-If you’re a fan of dogs who were bred to be man’s best helpers, you’ll want to take a look at the following breeds.
+Owners of mixed breeds can have a dog DNA test performed to see if their dogs have a bit of industrialness in their heritage.
+If you’re a fan of dogs who were bred to be man’s best helpers, you’ll want to take a look at the following breeds – you’re sure to find the best dog breed for your home.

 30+ Working Dog Breeds